 As an alternative to the OAuth/GitHub option described above, you can choose LDAP authentication.
 This section describes how to enable, configure, and test CircleCI to authenticate users with OpenLDAP or Active Directory credentials.

 |Enabling LDAP will mean it is the only way for users to authenticate their account for your installation.
 Turning on LDAP Authentication is not recommended for existing installations that previously had users authenticating with GitHub.
 Please contact your account team if you need to switch to LDAP for an existing installation.|

-Install and configure your LDAP server and Active Directory.
+Install and configure your OpenLDAP server or Active Directory.

-Note: After completing this configuration, all users must log in to CircleCI with their LDAP credentials.
-After logging in to CircleCI, each user will then click the Connect button on the Accounts page to connect and authenticate their GitHub account.|
+|After setting up LDAP, all users must log in to CircleCI with their LDAP credentials.
+After logging in, each user will then click the Connect button on the Accounts page to connect and authenticate their GitHub account.|

 Configure LDAP Authentication